Zhang Linpeng: International career

+Senior

 Despite the under-23 national team's failures, Zhang's performances were considered good enough for then manager Gao Hongbo to unexpectedly call him up to the national team even though he was playing for a second-tier side.
 He made an impressive international debut on 30 December 2009 in a 2–2 draw against Jordan, scoring on his debut as well.
 After his debut, Zhang was called up to the squad that won the 2010 East Asian Football Championship before establishing himself as a regular for the team that took part in the 2011 AFC Asian Cup.

+Zhang played in all three of China's matches at the 2011 Asian Cup, scoring in the team's 2–0 win over Kuwait.
+He also started in all four of China's matches at the 2015 AFC Asian Cup, where the team reached the quarter-finals, losing to hosts and eventual winners Australia in Brisbane.

+Zhang appeared at his third AFC Asian Cup in 2019 and played the full 90 minutes in all of the team's first four matches.
+However, he was suspended for the quarter-final against Iran, which China lost 3–0.

+On 21 November 2023, Zhang made his 100th appearance for the national team in a 3-0 home defeat against South Korea in the 2026 FIFA World Cup qualification.

+In December 2023, Zhang was named in China's squad for the 2023 AFC Asian Cup in Qatar, again played full 90 minutes in all 3 group matches in his fourth tournament and captained the team in the first two.

+In March 2024, Zhang announced his retirement from international football after an embarrassing performance against Singapore during the 2026 FIFA World Cup qualifiers, before reversing his decision two days later.

 Personal life

-Zhang is of Hui ethnicity and is a Muslim.
+Zhang is of Hui ethnicity and was known to be rebellious in his youth.
 He married his girlfriend Wang Qiaozhi on 21 May 2011 and their son was born on 1 September 2014.